takidilmi/GitHubRepositoriesSearch/README.md

 ## Assumptions
 - The GitHub API always returns data in the expected format.
 - The GitHub API returns fetched repositories to render alphabetically.
 - The user will always enter a valid GitHub username.
-If a non-existent username is entered, the application will display a "User not found" message.
+If a non-existent username is entered, the application will display a "User not found or doesn't exist" message.
+- The user can't click the search button if the input is less than 2 letters.
 - The application handles GitHub API rate limits.
 If the rate limit is exceeded, the application will display a "GitHub API rate limit exceeded.
 Please try again later." message.
 - The application assumes that all repositories have a 'name' and 'description' field.
 If these fields are not present in the API response, the application will display "No Description Was Provided".
+- The application assumes that all GitHub users have a 'location' field.
+If this field is not present in the API response, or if the user did not provide their location, the application will display "Unknown" for that user's location.
 - The application assumes that all repositories have a 'languages_url' field and that this URL returns a list of languages used in the repository.
 - The application handles 404 errors by displaying a "Page Not Found" message and a countdown timer.
 After 5 seconds, the user is redirected to the homepage.